PE Ratio – Price to Earnings Ratio

 Negative P/E

-You may find a company that is losing money or with negative earnings having a negative P/E ratio.
+You may find a company that is losing money or has a negative earnings and P/E ratio.
 For instance, established companies may experience periods of negative cash flow due to factors beyond their control.
 However, you must not invest in companies with consistent negative P/E ratios as they may go bankrupt.
 You have companies not reporting EPS for some quarters.
 In this way, they may avoid showing a negative P/E.

-What are the Issues Involved in Price Earnings Ratio
+What are the Issues Involved in the Price Earnings Ratio

 • The calculation of the P/E Ratio accounts only for the earnings and market price of an equity share.
-It doesn’t look into the debt aspect of the company.
-There are companies that are highly leveraged and can be considered risky investments.
-However, a high P/E ratio of such companies will not bring forth this aspect.
+It doesn’t consider the company's debt.
+Some companies are highly leveraged and can be considered risky investments.
+However, a high P/E ratio of such companies will not reflect this.

-• The P/E ratio assumes that the earnings will remain constant shortly.
-However, earnings are dependent on a lot of other things and can be volatile.
+• The P/E ratio assumes that earnings will remain constant in the short term.
+However, earnings are dependent on many other factors and can be volatile.

 • Ideally, an investor needs to invest in a company that keeps generating cash flows throughout its lifecycle, at an increasing rate.
 P/E ratio doesn’t indicate whether a company’s cash flow is going to increase or decrease in the years to come.
 Hence, it leaves room for ambiguity as regards the direction of growth.

 • It is assumed that a company having a lower P/E ratio of 10 is cheaper than a company having a P/E ratio of 12.
-However, you don’t get any information about the quality of earnings of the company.
-If the company which is trading cheap has a low quality of earnings, then it can’t be an ideal investment.
+However, you don’t get any information about the quality of the company's earnings.
+If the company that is trading cheap has a low quality of earnings, then it can’t be an ideal investment.

 Conclusion

-Whether a P/E ratio is considered to be high or low, depends on the sector.
-For instance, the IT and telecom sector companies have a higher P/E ratio compared to companies from other industries like manufacturing, textile, etc. P/E ratio is also dependent on external factors; a merger and acquisition announced by a company will increase the P/E ratio.
+Whether a P/E ratio is considered to be high or low depends on the sector.
+For instance, the IT and telecom sector companies have a higher P/E ratio compared to companies from other industries like manufacturing, textiles, etc. P/E ratio is also dependent on external factors such as a merger or acquisition announced by a company, which will increase the P/E ratio.
 So, it is indispensable to examine the backdrop of the company, considering all constituents, before investing.

 Can't get yourself started on taxes?